Specifications of CPU

 This post is lesson 28 of 42 in the subject Computer Hardware

-When we buy a computer or need to upgrade a computer, we are often interested in specifications of CPU.
-This article will introduce in detail specifications of CPU.
+When purchasing or upgrading a computer, we are typically interested in the specifications of the CPU.
+This article will introduce in detail the specifications of the CPU.

 • Type of socket